Calf Muscles

 2. A better quality of ROM with a greater angle in dorsiflexion.

-In the first case, the muscles that present tension could still be both.
+In the first case, the tension muscles could still be both.

 In the second case, the Gastrocnemius is clearly the muscle limiting the ROM.